graearea/graearea.github.io/large-pedals.md

 measure the distance between your brake and your accelerator?
 ![new](img/measure-s3.jpeg)
 * for an S3 chassis, I recommend a 10 or 15mm extension.
-* for an SV chassis it is extremely variable. you need to tell me what you want and I'll send you a 20 or 25 or something similar
+* for an SV chassis it is extremely variable. you need to tell me what you want, and I'll send you a 20 or 25 or something similar

 ## How much are they?
 £40 + £6 p+p